To reestablish a self-sustaining meadow ecosystem on the Karst valley floor.

 Objective

-The Meadow Restoration Project is a long-term initiative to improve the habitat of native flora and fauna in Lost River Cave’s Karst valley.
-This multi-year project has been a continued partnership between LRC staff and volunteers, including Wild Ones SoKY Chapter, boy scouts, local school children, WKU students, and community members.
+The Meadow Restoration Project is a long-term initiative to improve habitat for native flora and fauna within Lost River Cave’s karst valley.
+Over the years, the project has been strengthened by the involvement of staff, volunteers, and numerous community partners and supporters, including the Warren County Master Gardeners, Wild Ones SoKY Chapter, Boy Scouts, local school children, WKU students, and other community members.

 The Story